Current Advisories | National & International Security Alerts

 Current advisories in effect.
 National and international security advisory warnings and alerts are listed below for your convenience.
 While we do our best to list all national and international security advisories and threat level alerts there may be some missing.

-If you find advisories or threat alerts missing here or not current or up to date, feel free to post it in our Telegram or MeWe Group discussion so that we know the alert or advisory exists.
+If you find advisories or threat alerts missing here or not current or up to date, feel free to Follow Us on social media and let us know, so that we know the alert or advisory exists.
 Once we see it there, we will verify it as a current advisory and add it to this page if necessary.

 April 5, 2022 - The U.S. Embassy in San Salvador, El Salvador has issued a security alert regarding the Government of El Salvador’s enactment of emergency measures on March 27, violent encounters between law enforcement personnel and alleged gang members continue around the country.
 Read more | Read Advisory